Police arrest man suspected of stabbing 11 in Albuquerque

 The stabbings appeared to have been committed at random within hours along Central Avenue, one of the city’s main thoroughfares.
 One of the crime scenes included a homeless encampment and another was near a smoke shop where the suspect asked a victim for money and yelled obscenities before swinging a knife, according to a criminal complaint.

-“There doesn’t seem to be any rhyme or reason” to the attacks, said police spokesman Gilbert Gallegos.
+“There doesn’t seem to be any rhyme or reason” to the attacks, police spokesman Gilbert Gallegos said.

 There was no immediate information on whether Gutierrez had a lawyer who could speak on his behalf.